Yilun1/django_image_annotation_web/readme.md

 as for how to use the tool, please refer to the **demo video** and **the tutorial text file**

-for convience I put all my js code of annotation tool in one html file so github detect the main programming language as html
+for convience I put all my js code of annotation tool in one html file

+github detect the main programming language as html but actually it's mainly javascript

 **How to run:**